ArfaKhalid/Computer-Vision/README.md

 3. **Object Detection:** Employ SAM for precise object detection and identification.
 4. **Environmental Monitoring:** Use SAM to contribute to environmental preservation and monitoring.

-### Examples
-These examples demonstrate how to utilize SAM for geospatial data analysis.

-### Acknowledgments
-I extend my gratitude to the geospatial community and the developers behind SAM and sam-geo for their invaluable contributions, and to our enthusiastic user community for driving the advancement of geospatial data analysis.